Tenza/configurations/ArchLinux Installation/4 - Installations.md

 KWallet will prompt for the password every first time a application that integrates with `kwallet` requires it.
 This can happen for example, at every startup, when the NetworkManager queries for the password of a wireless network.

-To prevent this behaviour, your wallet has to be called `kdewallet` and the password chosen has to be either black or the same as your username.
-If the password is the same of the username, an additional configuration of SDDM is needed.
+To prevent this behaviour, the wallet has to be called `kdewallet` and the password chosen has to be the same as your username.
+Additionally set the PAM configuration of SDDM.

 <pre>
 nano /etc/pam.d/sddm